acode/FunctionScript/README.md

 ## FunctionScript Resource Definition

-A FunctionScript definition is a `definition.json` file that respects the following format.
+A FunctionScript definition is a JSON output, traditionally saved as a `definition.json` file, generated from a JavaScript file, that respects the following format.

 Given a function like this (filename `my_function.js`):